rmsrosa/rode_convergence_euler/docs/src/examples/05-fBm_linear.md

 using RODEConvergence
 ````

-Then we set up some variables
+Then we set up some variables:

 ````@example 05-fBm_linear
 rng = Xoshiro(123)